 The Obama Administration has overturned some of the Bush era efforts to weaken Title IX and the educational equality it guarantees, particularly rescinding the regulations that allowed schools to fulfill their obligation for equal athletic facilities through an email survey to female students only, treating any failure to reply as a lack of interest in sports.

 In 2006, the George W. Bush Administration issued changes to the Title IX Regulations that made it easier to have sex-segregated public K-12 schools and classes.
 Segregation is no more effective in increasing gender equality and other desirable educational outcomes than equally well-resourced gender equitable coeducation, and is often harmful because it can increase sex-stereotyping and discrimination against girls and women, boys and men.
-Feminist Majority and our allies in the National Coalition for Women and Girls in Education have urged the Obama administration to rescind these rules which facilitate sex discrimination.
+Feminist Majority and our allies in the National Coalition for Women and Girls in Education have urged the rescission of these rules that facilitate sex discrimination.